nitalukder/Kotlin-Practice-Basic-21D/README.md

 ## Useful Lines

+### Class
+#### / Hierarchy
+* An arrangement where classes are organized in a hierarchy of parents and children.
+Hierarchy diagrams are usually drawn with the parents shown above children.
+#### / Child or Subclass
+* Any class that is below another class in the hierarchy.
+#### / Parent or Superclass or Base class
+* Any class with one or more child classes.
+#### / Root or Top-Level Class
+* The class at the top (or root) of the class hierarchy.
+#### / Inheritance
+* When a child class includes (or inherits) all the properties and methods of its parent class.
+This allows you to share and reuse code, which makes programs easier to understand and maintain.

 ### Coding Convention
 * Naming functions like this is a "coding convention".
 * an agreement among developers about how to format code.